mniemer/eecs352/README.md

-# EECS 352: Machine Perception of Music and Audio at Northwestern University.
+# EECS 352: Machine Perception of Music and Audio